mattermost/docs/source/developer/bot-accounts.rst

 1. Go to **Main Menu > Integrations > Bot Accounts**.
 2. Select **Add Bot Account**.
 3. Set the **Username** of the bot.
-The username must begin with a letter, and contain between 3 and 22 lowercase characters made up of numbers, letters, and the symbols ".", "-", and "_".
+The username must begin with a letter, and contain between 3 and 22 lowercase characters made up of numbers, letters, and symbols including ".", "-", or "_".
 4. (Optional) Upload an image for the **Bot Icon**.
 This will be used as the profile image of the bot throughout Mattermost.
 5. (Optional) Set a **Display Name** and **Description**.
 6. (Optional) Choose what role the bot should have.
 Defaults to **Member**.
-If you assign **System Admin**, the bot will have access to write in and read any Public channels, Private channels and Direct Messages.
+If you assign **System Admin**, the bot will have access to write in and read any Public channels, Private channels, and Direct Messages.
 7. (Optional) Select additional permissions for the account.
-Enable the bot to post to all Mattermost channels, or all Mattermost Public channels.
+Enable the bot to post to all Mattermost channels, or post to all Mattermost Public channels.

 RESTful API
 ^^^^^^^^^^^